runpod/docs/docs/tetra/quickstart.md

 - `templateId`: The RunPod template ID to use (you'll replace this with your actual template ID).
 - `gpuIds="any"`: The GPU IDs that can be used by workers on this endpoint.
 This configuration allows the endpoint to use any GPUs that are available.
 You can also replace `any` with a comma-separated list of [GPU IDs](/references/gpu-types).
 - `workersMax=1`: Sets the maximum number of worker instances to 1.
-- `name="tetra_gpu"`: The name of the endpoint that will be created and used on the RunPod web interface.
-If an endpoint of this name already exists, Tetra will reuse it instead of creating a new one.
+- `name="tetra_gpu"`: The name of the endpoint that will be created/used on the RunPod web interface.

+If you run a Tetra function that uses an identical `ServerlessResource` configuration to a prior run, RunPod will reuse your existing endpoint rather than creating a new one.
+However, if any configuration values have changed (not just the `name` parameter), a new endpoint will be created to match your updated requirements.

 ## Step 6: Define your remote function